theabhinav0231/LLM-Context-Manager/README.md

 ```

 ## Working
 Think of it as tree like branching where first prompt start as a new branch in the tree, if the next prompt is contextually related to the previous one then, conversation continues on the same branch.
-If however, next prompt is not contextually related to previous one or it doesn't require previous context, is "self-dependent" then, kv-cache in the models is cleaned up and stored (for future use).
+If however, next prompt is not contextually related to previous one or it doesn't require previous context, is "self-dependent" then, a new branch is created and kv-cache in the models is cleaned up and stored (for future use).
 The model now starts with fresh new kv-cache values.
 This continues for the rest of conversation.

 The contextual similarity of the next prompt is determined by a novel Contextual Similarity Algorithm (CSA).
 The working is as follows:
 This algorithm combines three checks to produce a final "Dependency Score."
 It uses lightweight NLP tools like Part-of-Speech (POS) tagging and Named Entity Recognition (NER).